Gian-Michele-Cherchi/ml-gle/README.md

 In order to download or upload anything on huggingface you will have to download the git Large File System library, but you will find a little tutorial on how to do it once you register to the site.

-Once you cloned the project on your local machine or host you work on, you can download goind in the data folder by,
+Once you cloned the project on your local machine or host you work on, you can download going in the data folder and cloning,
 ```bash
 git clone https://huggingface.co/datasets/gian-michele/meltBR
 ```